shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 ## Viewing associated line items

 By default, the **Line Items** section is collapsed.
 Expand the section to view a list of line items associated to the insertion order.
 You can edit an associated line item by clicking the edit button for that line item.
-You can also navigate to the [View Line Item Details](view-line-item-details.md).
+You can also navigate to the [View Line Item Details](view-line-item-details.md) by clicking the graph button for that line item.

 ## Viewing analytics graphs